the-kido/cs-notes/content/CSCA48 (C Lang)/Linked Lists.md

->[!note] All items point to each other in a chain.
-One item is the head, which points to an item, which points to an item, which points to an item...
+>All items point to each other in a chain.
+One item is the *head*, which points to an item, which points to an item, which points to an item...
+>...eventually you get to the *tail* with no pointer to the next item inside.
+Phew, it's over.

 ![[Pasted image 20240721174246.png|500]]